Questfall/docs/quest-mining/completion/rpg-attributes/luck.md

 Adds a chance to receive one extra higher-rarity lootbox when opening a Common Lootbox.

-**How it resolves.** The trait chance plus direct grants is capped at 30%.
+**How it resolves.** The trait creates the base chance.
+Every reached mastery rank adds `0.25 percentage points`, and direct grants add their percentage points alongside mastery.
+The final chance is capped at `30%`.
 If it triggers, the bonus-box rarity is rolled separately, with each next rarity 5x less likely.
+Only Common Lootbox openings roll Boxes, so the higher-rarity reward cannot trigger another Boxes reward.

 ### Direct Grant Ranges